Honors Program Staff

 Jared Diener, M.St.

 Jared Diener provides academic advising services for current and prospective Honors students at JMU.
+He works closely with current students to develop an Honors curriculum that fits each student's academic and career goals and serves as the primary contact for all Honors-related questions and concerns and as an additional resource for other academic and university matters.
+Additional areas of responsibility include Honors admissions, social media and web programming, and coordinating the Summer Honors Institute.
 Prior to joining the Honors Program in January 2013, he served for five years as Program Coordinator for the Department of Religious Studies at The University of Texas at Austin.
 He holds a M.St. in Modern History from Oxford University and an undergraduate degree in History from The University of Texas at Austin.

 Karen Allison provides support for the Honors Program by disseminating program information, maintaining and updating student records, typing and editing office correspondence, documents, requisitions and associated financial management forms, scheduling appointments and programs, supervising student assistants, and various other duties.